Egypt Growing by the Nile

 The fields in the WND project are located 65 to 85 kilometres off the coast of Alexandria and were discovered between 2000 and 2010.
-Production could start earlier than planned thanks to efficient use of the existing offshore infrastructure.
-Currently, four fields are onstream: Taurus, Libra, Giza and Fayoum; Raven is planned to follow shortly.
+Production was able to start earlier than planned thanks to efficient use of the existing offshore infrastructure.
+Currently, four fields are onstream: Taurus, Libra, Giza and Fayoum; Raven is planned to follow soon.
 The WND project is one of the largest in the company’s history.
-However, it is also important for the country, since the aim is for it to account for around 20 per cent of Egypt’s current gas production.